-develop and provide lower margins than our traditional games.
 This combined with an aging player demographic and economic conditions will make it challenging for BCLC to grow and sustain revenue flow to the Province.
 To address this environment, BCLC is pursuing revenue opportunities through product and service innovations, enhancements to our distribution channels and the further development of our PlayNow.com platform.
 Through strategic investments in innovation and modernization, we are projecting these initiatives will generate significant new revenue over the three-year planning period.

-Gambling continues to be one of Canada's largest entertainment industries generating over \$15 billion in net win.5 However, growth over the last five years has been less than 1.0 per cent annually.
-At BCLC we are projecting a net win growth rate of about 2.2 per cent for 2012/13 and 2.5 per cent for 2013/14.
+Gambling continues to be one of Canada's largest entertainment industries generating over \$15 billion in net win.
+However, growth over the last five years has been less than 1.0 per cent annually.
+At BCLC we had a net win growth rate of 1.1 per cent for 2012/13 and are projecting 3.6 per cent for 2013/14.
 The net income we provide to the Province is also projected to increase at a moderate pace over the period covered by this plan.